groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/outlook-to-webp.md

         ```java
         // Load the source OUTLOOK file to be converted
         Converter converter = new Converter("input.outlook");
-        // Get the convert options ready for the target WebP format
+        // Get the convert options ready for the target WEBP format
         ConvertOptions convertOptions = new FileType().fromExtension("webp").getConvertOptions();
-        // Convert to WebP format
+        // Convert to WEBP format
         converter.convert("output.webp", convertOptions);

         ```